 Consequently, for small $\varepsilon>0$, the asymptotic behavior of the Markov chain $\{X_n^{\varepsilon}\}_{n=1}^\infty$ should be related to the dynamics of iterating the map $F$.

-When the perturbed system admits an invariant measure (e.g. the Markov chains are irreducible), the correspondance between the deterministic dynamics and the perturbed counterpart was intially studied by \cite{PAV33}, and more recently by \cite{Sin72}, \cite{Rue81}, \cite{FreWen84} and \cite{kif88,kif89,kif90}.
-Recall that a Borel probability measure $\mu_{\varepsilon}$ on $M$ is called \emph{a stationary distribution for} $p^{\varepsilon}$ if
+When the perturbed system admits an invariant measure (e.g., the Markov chains are irreducible), the correspondence between the deterministic dynamics and the perturbed counterpart was initially studied by \citet{PAV33}, and more recently by \citet{Sin72,Rue81,FreWen84} and Kifer (\citeyear{kif88,kif89,kif90}).
+Recall that a Borel probability measure $\mu_{\varepsilon}$ on $M$ is called \textit{a stationary distribution for} $p^{\varepsilon}$ if

 These invariant measures describe the long-term statistical behavior of the perturbed system.
-Let us assume, for a moment, that for all $\varepsilon >0$, the Markov chain $X^{\varepsilon}$ admits (at least) one invariant measure $\mu_{\varepsilon}$.
-We call $\mu$ a \emph{limiting measure} of the family of measure $\{\mu_{\varepsilon}\}_{\varepsilon>0}$ if $\mu$ is the weak* limit of some sequence $\{\mu_{\varepsilon_n}\}_{n=1}^\infty$, where $\varepsilon_n$ decreases to zero.
+Let us assume, for a moment, that for all $\varepsilon>0$, the Markov chain $X^{\varepsilon}$ admits (at least) one invariant measure $\mu_{\varepsilon}$.
+We call $\mu$ a \textit{limiting measure} of the family of measure $\{\mu_{\varepsilon}\}_{\varepsilon>0}$ if $\mu$ is the weak* limit of some sequence $\{\mu_{\varepsilon_n}\}_{n=1}^\infty$, where $\varepsilon_n$ decreases to zero.
 Natural questions about these limiting measures include: Are the limiting measures invariant for the deterministic dynamics?
 If so, what can be said about their support?

-\citet{kif88,kif89,kif90} considered these questions under the assumption that the transition kernels $p^{\varepsilon}$ satisfied the following large deviation assumption: there exists a continuous, non-negative rate function $\rho$ such that
+Kifer~(\citeyear{kif88,kif89,kif90}) considered these questions under the assumption that the transition kernels $p^{\varepsilon}$ satisfied the following large deviation assumption: there exists a continuous, nonnegative rate function $\rho$ such that

 for any open set $U \subset M$ and uniformly in $x \in M$.
-Under suitable assumptions, Kifer proved that limiting measures are invariant for $F$ (i.e. $\mu(\Gamma) = \mu(F^{-1}(\Gamma))$ for all Borel set $\Gamma$) and are supported by the attractors of the deterministic dynamics.
-In particular, Kifer's approach allowed him to derive some of Freidlin and Wentzell's results on the asymptotic behavior of invariant measures for diffusion processes $X_t^{\varepsilon}$ generated by operators of the form $L^{\varepsilon} = \varepsilon L + b$ where $L$ is a ``good'' second-order elliptic differential operator and $b$ a vector field \citep[Chapter 6]{FreWen84}.
+Under suitable assumptions, Kifer proved that limiting measures are invariant for $F$ [i.e., $\mu(\Gamma) = \mu(F^{-1}(\Gamma))$ for all Borel set $\Gamma$] and are supported by the attractors of the deterministic dynamics.
+In particular, Kifer's approach allowed him to derive some of Freidlin and Wentzell's results on the asymptotic behavior of invariant measures for diffusion processes $X_t^{\varepsilon}$ generated by operators of the form $L^{\varepsilon} = \varepsilon L + b$ where $L$ is a ``good'' second-order elliptic differential operator and $b$ a vector field [\citet{FreWen84}, Chapter~6].